Historicizing the Refugee Experience, 17th–21st Centuries

 - Studies of the infrastructures of exile (camps, networks, economies, regulations)

 - Studies of the conceptual history of refugees and exile (legal history, administrative practice, cultural history, etc.)

-Papers will be pre-circulated five weeks before the seminar to allow maximum time for peers and invited senior scholars to engage in discussions on the state of the field.
+Papers will be pre‐circulated five weeks before the seminar to allow maximum time for peers and invited senior scholars to engage in discussions on the state of the field.
 The workshop language will be English.
 The organizers will cover basic expenses for travel and accommodation.
-The forum is hosted by Jan C. Jansen (UDE), Dane Kennedy (George Washington University) and Simone Lässig (GHI).
-The participants will be joined by a group of leading senior scholars in the field of refugee history, including Jordanna Bailkin (University of Washington), Delphine Diaz (University of Reims- Institut universitaire de France), Peter Gatrell (University of Manchester) and Susanne Lachenicht (University of Bayreuth).
+The seminar is hosted by Jan C. Jansen (UDE), Dane Kennedy (George Washington University) and Simone Lässig (GHI).
+The participants will be joined by a group of leading senior scholars in the field of refugee history, including Delphine Diaz (University of Reims‐Institut universitaire de France), Ilana Feldman (George Washington University), Peter Gatrell (University of Manchester) and Susanne Lachenicht (University of Bayreuth).

-Please upload a brief CV (max.
-2 pages) and a proposal of no more than 750 words by March 1, 2021, via the seminar’s submission page.
-Please contact us at firstname.lastname@example.org if you encounter any problems with submitting your information online.
-Successful applicants will be notified in March 2021.
+Please submit a brief CV (max.
+2 pages) and a proposal of no more than 750 words in English in one PDF by October 31, 2022, via the seminar’s submission page.
+Please contact us at firstname.lastname@example.org‐due.de if you encounter any problems with submitting your information online.
+Successful applicants will be notified in December 2022.